What is medical negligence?

 If an injury occurs, a solicitor will need to determine whether it is the result of a doctor, or other healthcare practitioner, being in breach of their duty of care to the patient.
 At Bolt Burdon Kemp, we have a dedicated team of medical negligence solicitors to help you with your claim.

-Get in touch with our professional and caring team now to discuss your claim, which will usually be funded on a no-win, no-fee basis.
+Get in touch with our professional and caring clinical negligence solicitors now to discuss your claim, which will usually be funded on a ‘no win, no fee’ basis.
 Most cases do not even reach court.

 Has medical negligence happened?